 Before we go any further, let me address your concern about the high content of saturated fat contained in coconut oil.
 The myth that this type of fat is ‘bad’ for you is gradually being dispelled, and a number of surprising health benefits are being found.

-Do away with any cheap vegetable oils that you have still floating around.
+Do away with any cheap vegetable oils you still have floating around.
 Sunflower oil (unless it’s cold-pressed) and canola oil are highly processed and ‘damaged’ oils that contain ‘trans fats’ – the fats that all scientists agree are ‘bad’ fats.
 The only reason these oils should be in your cupboard is to make playdough for your kids.
 They have no place in a healthy food kitchen or on an essential grocery list!

 Healthy food essentials | Tinned goods for meals